 [Section 13 inserted by No. 47 of 1993 s.
 22; amended by No. 77 of 2006 s.
 4.]

-14. Trust accounts
+14. Agency special purpose accounts

 (1) With the prior approval of the Treasurer and the Minister, agency special purpose accounts may be established under section 16 of the Financial Management Act 2006 for such purposes, on such terms and conditions, and comprising such moneys, as the Treasurer and the Minister determine.